Get an Online Fuel Quote Now

 • You must not stockpile rebated fuel in advance of the 1st of April

-If you don’t use up any rebated fuel in your tanks before the 1st of April you must:
+If you haven’t used up any rebated fuel in your tanks before the 1st of April you must have:

-• Sell or give the fuel to someone who is still eligible to use it
+• Sold or given the fuel to someone who is still eligible to use it

-• Sell or give the fuel to a Registered Dealer in Controlled Oil (RDCO)
+• Sold or given the fuel to a Registered Dealer in Controlled Oil (RDCO)

-• Dispose of the fuel using an approved waste oil disposal or recycling company
+• Disposed of the fuel using an approved waste oil disposal or recycling company

-If you choose to dispose of your fuel in any of the methods above, you must keep records showing how and when this was done.
+If you chose to dispose of your fuel in any of the methods above, you must have kept records showing how and when this was done.
 It is your responsibility as a fuel user to ensure that your unwanted fuels are passed on safely and within all applicable environmental guidelines.

 The safest way to dispose of your unusable rebated fuels is via an approved waste oil disposal and recycling company, like Nationwide Fuels.